 Sadly, there is no unified database of consistent data on the alpaca population and where they live.

-What we do know if the overall alpaca market and fiber usage is growing.
+What we do know if the overall alpaca market and fiber usage are growing.

 How many alpacas are in the United States?